Current as of January 2015 | Download print version (in PDF)

 Under the Law on Transformation, the ministries of the Slovak Government and other central administration bodies may select subsidiary governmental organizations to be transformed into NPOs.
 These authorities must submit a transformation proposal to the Ministry of Management and Privatization of State Property.
 If the proposal is approved, the proposing central administration body may endow property to the newly founded NPO.
 The NPO can also receive property endowed by other interested parties, including: employees of the original governmental organization; medical and social care professionals; churches and other legal persons active in health care, social care, or humanitarian assistance, either on their own or through a NPO established by them.
 The rights, obligations, and liabilities of the original governmental organization are then transferred to the new NPO.

-When the Slovak Republic establishes an NPO for the purpose of health care, the state administration is entitled to appoint and recall members of the Board of Directors of the NPO in proportion to the property endowed to the NPO by the state.
+When the Slovak Republic establishes an NPO for the purpose of health care, the state administration is entitled to appoint and recall members of the Board of Trustees of the NPO in proportion to the property endowed to the NPO by the state.

 Associations: The concept of public benefit does not appear in the Law on Associations, but, as discussed below, it is interwoven to a certain extent into the provisions of the tax laws relating to public benefit activities (See also Income Tax Law Sections 12(3) and 13(1)).